 I know some planty people have a knee-jerk reaction to invasive plant species.
 However, I urge folks like this to soften their perspective and even shift their perspective.
 Typically, the plants arrive to help with an imbalance — both in nature and in our bodies.
 Invasive plant medicine is actually some of my favorite medicine to work with.
 It is readily available…begging to be used…and I can typically take as much as I want.

 (Note: Brazilian pepper tree and Peruvian pepper tree can both be found in Coastal California and Desert California areas.
 To my knowledge, Brazilian is an ornamental used in landscaping and Peruvian is both an ornamental and a rather feisty invasive tree that you can find in the wild and in landscaped areas.
-As Brazilian pepper tree can have some adverse effects when ingested, please be sure that you have identified Peruvian pepper tree correctly.
-This blog post should help.)
+Both species could potentially cause severe allergic reactions in certain people.
+If you are allergic to plants in the Anacardiaceae family such as cashews and mangoes, I would not use these trees.)

 After going on a walk around our neighborhood the other day, I came across the thick, gnarly trunk of a pepper tree, pouring itself over the sidewalk.
 It must have been 100 years old.
 I noticed resin oozing from the trunk.
 I knew that this resin indicated very powerful anti-microbial properties.